still-kicking-test/Weather/README.md

 ## Description

-It is intended to showcase the author's take on some of the more recent architectural trends, including the following:
+It is intended to showcase the author's take on some of the more recent (and not so recent!) architectural trends, including the following:

 * MVVM-C
-* Reactive programming using Swift's Combine
+* Reactive approach using Swift's Combine
+* Asynchronous functions using async/await
 * Generic networking API layer
+* Small amount of SwiftUI (more to come)
 * CoreData
-* Small amount of SwiftUI (more to come)

-The app does not have access to the UK Met Office services (unsurprisingly), and so uses a public API service provided by OpenWeatherMap.
+The app does not have access to the UK Met Office services (unsurprisingly), and so uses public API services provided by OpenWeather.

 ## Getting Started